Kerzak1408/HearthstoneAI/README.md

   1. Secret paladin implemented
     * tries to have predominance on the field == primary destroys minions
   2. Taunt an Divine shield are now visible in replays
+* 27. 04.
+2016
+  1. Q_learning with neural networks
+    * working but in phase of win_rate optimization